Impulse Purchases: Curb the Habit

-Impulse purchases affect us all.
-When you’re out and about, usually with no intention to actually spend any money whatsoever, there will often be that one (usually more!) product that you, in that moment, decide that you can’t live without.
+Impulse purchases come from that little devil on the shoulder.
+When you’re out and about or online, usually with no intention to actually spend any money whatsoever, there will often be that one (usually more than one!) product that you, in that moment, decide that you cannot buy.

 Impulse purchases are harmless in most cases and just encourage careful spending for the remainder of the month.
-Though normally small amounts, these impulsive spending habits can quickly add up.
+Though normally small monetary amounts, these impulsive spending habits can quickly add up for some people.

-Certain studies have actually shown that Brits, in total, spend over £3billion in impulse purchases every month.
-Individually, the average is actually £140,000+ in a lifetime – that’s a significant amount of money to spend.
+Certain studies have actually shown that Brits, in total, spend over £3 billion in impulse purchases every month.
+Individually, the average is actually around £140,000+ in a lifetime – that’s a significant amount of money to spend.

-So, what are these little unnecessary purchases that we make every single day and what can we do to help put that money away?
-Whilst it might not be a lot to start with, any savings can drastically reduce the risk that you might need to take out some form of payday loan in the future!
+So, what are these little unnecessary purchases that some of us make and what can we do to help put that money away?
+Whilst it might not be a lot to start with, saving here and there is a great way to break the mold and change your mindset.

 It might not come as a shock to you that food is one of the most commonly bought items.
 Fast food chains and supermarkets alike are experts in subtle manipulation, using subliminal techniques and advertising to make you crave and subsequently purchase food that you otherwise might not have bought; even if you’re not hungry!